-Testing for Genetic Syndromes Related to Developmental Delay (DD), Intellectual Disability (ID), and Autism Spectrum Disorder (ASD)
+Testing for Genetic Syndromes Related to Developmental Delay (DD) and Intellectual Disability (ID)

 Developmental delay (DD) is defined as any significant lag in a child's physical, cognitive, emotional, or social maturity when compared to established norms.
 Intellectual disability (ID) is classified by neurocognitive impairments as well as significant limitations in adaptive living skills.
-Autism spectrum disorders (ASDs) represent a neurodevelopmental continuum with varying degrees of social impairment.
-Laboratory testing should be considered as part of a comprehensive evaluation for individuals with ASD and/or DD/ID (with or without comorbidities) to assist with decisions about treatment and management.
-An initial workup should include chromosomal microarray (CMA), which offers the highest estimated diagnostic yield in individuals with unexplained DD/ID, ASD, and multiple congenital anomalies (MCAs).
-CMA is preferred to karyotyping as a first-tier test.
-Screening for fragile X syndrome and, in some situations, metabolic testing, is also recommended.
+Laboratory testing should be considered as part of a comprehensive evaluation for individuals with DD and/or ID (with or without comorbidities) to assist with treatment and management decision-making.

 Refer to ARUP Laboratories’ test offerings below.